Joka-Taratala metro- Updated rolling news

-The Joka-Esplanade and the New Garia-Airport lines are expected to begin operating in Phase 1 within the upcoming weeks, according to the agencies.
-On September 15 and 24, respectively, the sections’ first train trials were held.
-Both portions will operate without signals and with a single train alone.
+According to the agencies, the Joka-Esplanade and New Garia-Airport lines are expected to commence operating in Phase 1 within the upcoming weeks.
+The first train trials for these sections were conducted on September 15 and 24, respectively.
+Both portions will operate without signals and with only a single train.

-Beginning of December, a piece of the other completed Metro corridor—the New Garia-Ruby segment of the New Garia-Airport corridor—should be put into operation.
+By the beginning of December, they plan to put a portion of the other completed Metro corridor—the New Garia-Ruby segment of the New Garia-Airport corridor—into operation.